leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - I have no idea what my kids are going to want to do, and no idea what the most important jobs are going to be
   - \[As a result\], individuals have a moral responsibility to learn and level themselves up.
 Conveniently it's also never been easier for them to do that.

 *LL - I'd agree that both the amount of things to learn and the convenience to learn them have increased.
 However, I'm more skeptical that people will do so.
 There has always been more than enough material for people to spend the rest of their lives learning, but we always run into other priorities.
-I say this on my third attempt to learn python...*
+I say this on my third attempt to learn python... \[7\]*

 - **Stuff happening outside of covid is being overlooked, and that is what will define the rest of the year**
-  - The spotlightof the world's attention now is on covid, \[resulting in ignorance of everything else\]
+  - The spotlight of the world's attention now is on covid, \[resulting in ignorance of everything else\]
   - In a heist movie the robbers will do a test to gauge the initial response
   - If you're a bad actor you've seen what the first response from the world is and can now work around it
   - The three things I would look at seriously are
     - Who's coming in to help the many emerging markets that are struggling.
 That's usually **China.**
     - **Africa** is becoming similar to the Middle East; the next breeding ground of dissatisfied and unemployed youth.
 Countries pulling out from there will create a power vacuum
     - **Space**

-*LL - I agree that trying to find out what else is happening in the shadow of Covid is important, and am still figuring that out.
-Africa and Space are areas that have been known trends the past five years at least, and I'm wondering what other areas are currently being underestimated.*

-- The gap between reality and simulation is shrinking
+- **The gap between reality and simulation is shrinking**
-  - Technologically we're better able to model and measure the world around us with greater resolution
-  - The robots and tech that are navigating reality are using models, as we do
+  - Robots and technology navigate reality use models, just as humans do
+  - Those models are increasing in resolution as we've kept improving the technology in modeling and measuring the world
-  - **The machine does not know the difference between a game simulation that is teaching it to drive and actually driving on the road**
+  - A machine does not know the difference between a game simulation that is teaching it to drive, and actually driving on the road. \[From its point of view, those two things are the same\]
-  - All the things that fiction can invoke in you are entirely real, authentic reactions, but they are coming from something fake
+  - It's similar to how fiction can invoke authentic emotions and reactions in you, despite coming from something fake

-*LL - This is an interesting point, that since the machine understands the world in terms of however you're programming it, the machine doesn't care if you're feeding it real world data or fake data.
-It reacts in the same way.
-Similarly, humans are also programmed to react to stimulus.
-Whether that is real world data or fake stories, we can still react to it.
-Sometimes our reactions to fake stories might even be stronger than to real life issues, such as when a movie can make you cry but the news story of a death doesn't.
-I think the takeaway here is that humans are driven by stories.*
+*LL - It's an interesting point that machines react the same way whether you feed them "fake" or "real" data.
+Humans also react to stimulus, whether fake or real.
+Sometimes we might even have a stronger reaction to fiction than fact, such as when a movie makes us cry but a news story about a death doesn't phase us.
+Humans are narrative driven creatures.

+*What happens when real and fake are indistinguishable?
+Will we all prefer to stay in the fake world?
+How do power dynamics change if everyone prefers living in Fortnite vs irl?*

+- **Increasing weight of value will be placed on tools that can detect veracity**
-- If you think about finding opportunity between abundance and scarcity
+  - You want to find the opportunity between abundance and scarcity
   - In the late 90s everyone was producing blogs and providing information online, the scarce thing was being able to find that needle in the haystack, ergo Google was created
   - Today given the abundance of tools we have in editing where the simulacrum and reality keeps shrinking, the scarce thing is being able to detect veracity
     - **Increasing weight of value will be placed on tools that can detect veracity** in deepfakes, photo edits etc